650 W 41st Ave (Oakridge Centre) rezoning application

 Why is the development allowed to block or impede the views from Queen Elizabeth Park?
 Many of the towers will have an elevation more than twice that of the Park at their highest point and so will appear to block view to the southwest from the park blocking views of Richmond, the Strait of Georgia, the Gulf Islands, etc.

-Howard89 asked over 3 years ago
+Howard89 asked about 4 years ago

 Thank you for expressing your concerns.
 Oakridge Centre is not affected by protected view cones.
 However, the height impacts of development are always considered as part of the rezoning review process.
 The proposed heights will be reviewed in the context of existing view protection and land use policy, and this analysis will be included in a referral report for Council consideration.